Build Your Own Cornhole Boards: A Step-by-Step Guide Skip to content

 Step 3: Attach The Plywood Tops

 Once the frames are aligned perfectly, start securing the plywood to the frame by applying 1 1/2 inch wood screws.
-To keep the plywood in place, place screws into each 4 corners.
-Then to guarantee a stable and precise attachment, keep driving screws in approx. every 6 to 8 inches around the frame's whole perimeter
+To keep the plywood in place, place screws into each of the 4 corners.
+Then, to guarantee a stable and precise attachment, keep driving screws in approximately. every 6 to 8 inches around the frame's whole perimeter

 Step 4: Cut The Corhole

 After carefully attaching the plywood tops to the frames, the next crucial step is to construct the signature cornhole.
-You will require to find the exact center of the hole on the flat surface of one of the boards coated with plywood.
-Start by measuring 9 inches below the board's upper edge.
-Then locate the horizontal mid-point of a 2- inch wide board, which is 12 inches from the either side edge.
-Properly mark this joining point as it will be the precise center of your 6-inch diameter hole
+To find the center of the 6-inch diameter hole on one of the plywood-coated boards, measure 9 inches down from the top edge.
+Then, find the horizontal midpoint of the 24-inch-wide board, which will be 12 inches from either side edge.
+Mark this intersection clearly, as it will be the exact center of your hole.

-Now draw a full circle of radius 3 inches with the help of a compass at the center on the mark you just made.
+Now, draw a full circle of radius 3 inches with the help of a compass at the center of the mark you just made.
 Then drill a hole in this drawn circle close to its edge.
 This opening will enable you to insert your jigsaw blade.

 Repeat the whole process on the second cornhole board and make sure the hole is positioned precisely in the same spot for uniformity.